Automate Guided Actions in Adobe® Acrobat®

 Installing AutoBatch™ Plug-in

-Use the following instructions for creating batch sequences in Acrobat 9 and below.
+Use the following instructions for creating batch sequences in older versions of Adobe Acrobat (version 9 and below).

 System Requirements